openstate/open-raadsinformatie/INSTALL.rst

 Install using Vagrant
 ------------

-It is also possible to use `Vagrant <http://www.vagrantup.com/>`_  to install the NPO Backstage API.
+It is also possible to use `Vagrant <http://www.vagrantup.com/>`_  to install the Open Raadsinformatie API.

 1. Clone the NPO Backstage git repository::